HAPPENSGATE/vkAutoLiker7/README.md

 included into the example code that comes with the package.
 It contains `define` statements for the various tools the library was built to have support for.
 For example support to store the FIX messages in a database (mySQL, PostgreSQL etc).
-I copied this header file by ha
+I copied this header file by hand in my `include` directory.
+You can